MelleD/ha-radar-warning/README.md

 - Enter a project name and billing account (if prompted), then click "Create".
 - Make a note of your Project ID, as you'll need it later.

-#### 2. Enable the Geolocation API
+#### 2. Enable the Geocoding API
 - In the Google Cloud Console, navigate to the "API & Services" section.
 - Click on "Library" to view available APIs.
-- Search for "Geolocation API" in the search bar.
+- Search for "Geocoding API" in the search bar.
-- Click on "Geolocation API" and then click "Enable".
+- Click on "Geocoding API" and then click "Enable".

 #### 3. Set Up Billing
 Google Cloud requires billing information to use most of its APIs.